OpenAI

 GPT-Rosalind is delivered through ChatGPT Enterprise, Codex, and the API with enterprise security and governance controls.

 The platform supports enterprise deployments with Regulated Workspaces and BAAs, along with SOC 2 Type 2 and HIPAA-aligned standards.
-OpenAI does not train on customer data.
+OpenAI does not train on enterprise customer data by default.

 The model includes role-based access controls for ChatGPT, a security and permissions model used to control access to systems or resources based on a user’s role assignments.